Bryce Canyon National Park in Utah, USA isn’t a canyon, but a series of carved out natural amphitheaters.

-Yovimpa Point: We missed this point on our trip since we didn’t realize you accessed the trail from the Rainbow Point parking lot.
-Learn from our mistake.
+Yovimpa Point: access this trail from the Rainbow Point parking lot.

-A short, paved walkway takes you past the picnic area to a magnificent viewpoint that allows visitors to look south and west over the Grand Staircase-Escalante National Monument.
+A short, paved walkway takes you past the picnic area to a magnificent viewpoint that allows visitors to look south and west over the Grand Staircase-Escalante National Monument and take awe-inspiring Bryce Canyon Photos.
 It is one of the best spots to see the “steps” which give the Grand Staircase its name.

-PHOTO TIP: The hoodoos and fins to the right of the overlook; which can be especially dramatic in early morning light.
+BRYCE CANYON PHOTO TIP: The hoodoos and fins at Agua Canyon are especially dramatic in early morning light.

 The structure called Natural Bridge is technically an arch.
-Formed originally as a small ice window in a large prominent fin, the forces of erosion have made Natural Bridge one of the most popular stops on the scenic drive.
-You will see similar features within the park as you explore, but none as impressive at nearly 125 feet tall.
+Formed originally as a small ice window in a large prominent fin, the forces of erosion have made Natural Bridge one of the most popular Bryce Canyon views along the scenic drive.
+You will see similar features within the park as you go on various Bryce Canyon hikes, but none as impressive at nearly 125 feet tall.